Tips for Financial Advisors Navigating the Transition Process

 • Education through training and learning experiences that ensure that your practice evolves and grows with changes in technology, trends, markets, regulation, and client expectations.

-Your clients may have questions for you about how this will affect their communication with you, their investments, and their costs.
-Consider using these best practices to keep clients informed and at ease during the transition process:
+Your clients will likely have questions about how the move will affect their communication with you, their investments, and their costs.
+Consider using these best practices to keep them informed and at ease during the transition process:

 • Be honest and upfront about the change and why it’s happening.

-• Tell clients how the change benefits or impacts them.
+• Explain how the change benefits or impacts them.

-• Ensure you take time to hear clients’ concerns and meet with top clients.
-No matter how well you communicate and how proactive you are, some clients will want to meet with you and some will have additional questions.
-In times of change, carving out extra time for in-person, phone, and video conference calls may be crucial.
+• Meet with top clients and listen to their concerns.
+No matter how frequently you communicate or how proactive you are, some clients will want to meet with you or ask additional questions.
+In times of change, carving out extra time for in-person, phone, and video calls is vital.

 • Use a variety of communication channels to keep clients in the loop.
-It’s difficult to over-communicate during a major change, so don’t be afraid to use your website to post blogs and video updates, send weekly newsletters or emails, meet with clients when necessary, and leverage other approved forms of communication like social media to get your messages across.
+Consistent, clear communication is pivotal during a major change, so consider using your website to post blogs and video updates, send weekly newsletters or emails, meet with clients when necessary, and leverage other approved forms of communication like social media to get your messages across.

-And, of course, with the right transitioning partner your continuing clients will experience the same support that you and your team receive.
-That’s why it’s important to choose a partner that offers:
+Keep in mind that your clients will experience the same support that you and your team receive.
+That’s why it’s important to choose a firm that offers:

-• Platforms that give advisors access to a variety of solutions for their clients’ investment goals with a broad array of options, and the service and tools to use them efficiently.
+• Platforms that provide access to a variety of solutions for your clients’ investment goals with a broad array of options, and the service and tools to use them efficiently.

-• Service and support that helps advisors and clients clear hurdles that arise during transitional onboarding.
-With an efficient and specialized team of service professionals, advisors’ can keep their clients informed and confident at every step.
+• Service and support to clear hurdles that arise during the onboarding process.
+With an efficient and specialized team of service professionals, you can keep your clients informed and confident at every step.

 Disclosures